Gallicchio-Lab/openmm_sdm_workflow/README.md

 scons -j4 PYTHONVER=27 MSYS_BOOST_PYTHON_SUFFIX=-py
 ```

 For this tutorial we assume that `msys` will be installed in `$HOME/local`.
-Change to match your choice.
+Modify it accordingly to match another set-up.

 ```
 scons -j4 PYTHONVER=27 MSYS_BOOST_PYTHON_SUFFIX=-py install PREFIX=$HOME/local
 ```

-make sure that `$HOME/local` is in your search paths:
+Ensure that `$HOME/local` is in your search paths:

 ```
 export PATH=$PATH:$HOME/local/bin